Leogeon/RecipeAnalysis/README.md

 # Hypothesis Testing <a name="hypothesistesting"></a>
 # NMAR Analysis <a name="NMAR Analysis"></a>
 # Missingness Dependency <a name="missingnessdependency"></a>

+## 'minutes' (Numeric Column):
+Original Difference in Means: 51.45
+Average Difference in Means from Permutations: -2.09
+P-value: 0.101
+Interpretation:

+The original difference in the means of 'minutes' between the groups (where 'rating' is missing and where it's not) is 51.45.
+However, the average difference obtained from the permutation test is -2.09, which indicates that such a difference could occur by chance.
+The p-value of 0.101 suggests that the observed difference is not statistically significant at a typical alpha level of 0.05.
+This implies that there is not enough evidence to conclude that the missingness in the 'rating' column depends on the 'minutes' column.

+## 'contributor_id' (Categorical Column):
+Original Difference in Proportions: 17,338,796.68 Average Difference in Proportions from Permutations: -40,884.52
+P-value: 0.0
+Interpretation:

+The original difference in proportions for the 'contributor_id' is extremely high compared to the average difference obtained from the permutation test.
+The p-value of 0.0 is highly significant, indicating that the observed difference is extremely unlikely to have occurred by chance.
+This result suggests a strong dependency of the missingness in the 'rating' column on the 'contributor_id' column.
+In other words, the likelihood of a rating being missing seems to be related to which contributor submitted the recipe.
+In summary, while there appears to be no significant relationship between the missingness in 'rating' and the 'minutes' column, there is a significant relationship between the missingness in 'rating' and the 'contributor_id' column.
+This insight can be particularly useful for understanding the patterns and potential biases in your data collection or entry process.

 # Hypothesis Testing <a name="Hypothesis Testing"></a>
 Our area of focus for this data set is to find the relationship between the cooking time and the rating that the recipe receives.